 Annual Sales Data:

 Active Waterfront Listings

-Residential waterfront listings for this month are down from the number of listings for this time last year at 90 listings, down from 112.
-The number of land listings is also down to 48 from 50.
+Residential waterfront listings for this month are on par from the number of listings for this time last year at 94 listings, up from 90.
+The number of land listings is down significantly to 33 from 48.

 Total listings on the lake historically peak in August and bottom out between January and March.
-Not many land sales have been posted (only 5 out of 51 sales for the year), so land listings are holding steady while residential listings are down more significantly.
+Year-to-date waterfront land sales are up this year to 13 transactions averaging $479k each.

-Median list prices for residential listings ticked up to $1.1M.
-With a higher percentage of properties under the $1M mark selling, the ratio of active listings above this price mark has shifted.
-There are currently 47 of the 90 active residential listings posted for $1M or more (52%).
-Residential sales year to date report only 8 of 46 selling for $1M or higher (17%).
+Median list prices for residential listings have been bouncing between $1.0-1.1M, spiking to up over $1.2M this month.
+With a higher percentage of properties under the $1M mark selling, the ratio of active listings above this price mark has been shifting.

 Median waterfront land prices had held relatively steady in the $550-$600k range for the earlier part of this year, increasing steadily starting in August.
 The increase in lower-priced land sales has depleted the inventory and the remaining, higher priced listings yield a higher median price trend.